-The particularity of this dish is to use both light and dark soy sauce.
-The light soy sauce (see ew dahm) provides saltiness to the noodles, while the dark sweet soy sauce (see ew dahm) brings the darker color and some sweetness to this perfectly balanced dish.
+The particularity of this pad see ew recipe is that it uses both light and dark soy sauce.
+The light soy sauce (see ew kwaw) provides saltiness to the flat noodles, while the dark sweet soy sauce (see ew dahm) brings the darker color and some sweetness to this perfectly balanced dish.

-Light soy sauce, also sometimes referred to white soy sauce, is a basic soy sauce, but with a Thai twist.
-It has a mild salty flavour and is often used in soups to give a color that is not too dark.
+Light soy sauce, also sometimes referred to as white soy sauce, is a basic soy sauce, but with a Thai twist.
+It has a mild salty flavor and is often used in soups to give a color that is not too dark.

 There are two types of dark or black soy sauces:

 Dark soy sauce (see ew dahm) and dark sweet soy sauce (see ew waan), which is a sweeter and thicker, and is often used in dipping sauces.
 The latter one is similar to Indonesian kecap manis, which we have already featured in gado gado and nasi goreng.

 There is another soy sauce that is ubiquitous in Thailand.
 It is called seasoning sauce and the most famous brand is Golden Mountain.
 Often considered as the secret ingredient in Thai cooking, we actually already used it in our chicken with holy basil dish.

 In Thai, noodles are called guay tiew (ก๋วยเตี๋ยว).
 A number of noodles dishes will therefore start with those words, like guay tiew neua (noodles with beef) or guay tiew moo (noodles with pork) for example.
 The words come from the Chinese word guotiao (粿條/粿条), which means cooked rice strips.